GaryFClemons/PortfolioProjects/README.md

 Public repository containing projects that showcase my skills as an analyst

 # SQL
 In the SQL folder there are stored procedures that I wrote to demonstrate using CASE, CAST, Temporary Tables, JOIN's,  Aggregate Functions, Subqueries, Common Table Expressions, Window Functions, and Parameters to query the Microsoft AdventureWorks Sample Database.

 Microsoft's AdventureWorks Sample database can be found here: https://github.com/microsoft/sql-server-samples/tree/master/samples/databases/adventure-works/oltp-install-script

 I executed the install script from the Repository listed above on SQL Server Management Studio to restore the sample database to my machine.
-Every SQL file is preceded by a PNG Screenshot of the data resulting from the query.
+Every SQL file is accompanied by a PNG Screenshot of the data resulting from the query.

 # PowerBIProject
 The purpose of this project was to show a high level overview of U.S. Government contracts awarded for fiscal year 2025.